1798 – US Marine Corps established by an act of Congress.

 1934 – FDR became 1st US President to travel through Panama Canal.

-1944 – Franklin Roosevelt announces that he will run for a fourth term as President of the United States.
+1944 – Franklin D. Roosevelt announces he will run for a fourth term as President of the United States.

-1952 – General Eisenhower nominated as Republican US presidential candidate.
+1952 – General Dwight Eisenhower nominated as Republican US presidential candidate.

 1955 – Congress authorizes all US currency to say “In God We Trust”